yukidev2005/yukidev2005/README.md

 ---

 <div align="center">
-  <b>🖤 README này không chỉ là profile – mà là cam kết không bao giờ bỏ cuộc.</b>
+  <b>🖤 This README is not just a profile – it's my commitment to never give up.</b>
 </div>